QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 In the following graph, please watch for
 - impact of trade policy (Navigation Act)
 - productivity changes brought by the industrial revolution
 - how the US gradually approaches and then surpasses the UK, setting the stage for the ``American Century''
-- the  often unanticipated consequenes of wars
+- the often unanticipated consequences of wars
 - interruptions and scars left by {ref}`business cycle<mc1_ex_1>` recessions and depressions

 ```{code-cell} ipython3
 ---